zerodytrash/TikTok-Live-Connector/README.md

 > [!NOTE]
 > This is not an official API.
 It's a reverse engineering project.

-> [!NOTE]
-> This JavaScript library is intended for use in [Node.js](https://nodejs.org/) environments.
-If you want to process or display the data in the browser (client-side), you need to transfer the data from the Node.js environment to the browser.
-A good approach for this is to use [Socket.IO](https://socket.io/) or a different low-latency communication framework.
-A complete example project can be found here: [TikTok-Chat-Reader](https://github.com/zerodytrash/TikTok-Chat-Reader)

-> [!NOTE]
-> Due to a change on the part of TikTok, versions prior **v1.1.7** are no longer functional.
-If you are using one of these versions, upgrade to the latest version using the `npm i tiktok-live-connector` command.

 > [!TIP]
 > An example project is available at https://tiktok-chat-reader.zerody.one/